 To what extent is EU support for trans-European gas infrastructure in line with the climate goals?

-The objective of this study is to assess to what extent ENTSOG’s Ten Year Network Development Plan (TYNDP) and the selection of EU Projects of Common Interest (PCIs) are in line with the 2030 EU Energy and Climate Framework and the impact of more ambitious 2030 targets, in particular for energy efficiency (30, 35 and 40% improvement of energy efficiency).
-The study should provide recommendations on how to adjust the policy framework supporting gas infrastructure to bring future investments in line with the energy and climate targets, to prevent stranded assets and ensure optimal allocation of EU (financial) support.
-Finally, the study will explore the technical and economic feasibility of decarbonising (existing or future) gas infrastructure by e.g. shifting to hydrogen, adding biogas or synthetic methane, or using decommissioned gas infrastructure for CO2 transport and storage.
+The objective of this study was to assess to what extent ENTSOG’s Ten Year Network Development Plan (TYNDP) and the selection of EU Projects of Common Interest (PCIs) are in line with the 2030 EU Energy and Climate Framework and the impact of more ambitious 2030 targets; in particular for energy efficiency (30, 35 and 40% improvement of energy efficiency).
+The study provided recommendations on how to adjust the policy framework supporting gas infrastructure to bring future investments in line with the energy and climate targets, to prevent stranded assets and ensure optimal allocation of EU (financial) support.
+At last, the study also explored the technical and economic feasibility of decarbonising (existing or future) gas infrastructure by e.g. shifting to hydrogen, adding biogas or synthetic methane, or using decommissioned gas infrastructure for CO2 transport and storage.